Are any of these stopping you from becoming a freelance writer online? Be honest.

 - You think you have to live your life like everyone else expects you to, instead of how you want to live it.

 So there it is – 30 things that could be stopping you from becoming a freelance writer.
-I bet most of you have experienced at least ten of these at some point in your heroic quest to become a freelance writer.
+If some sound slightly harsh, remember: I couldn’t know any of these without having experienced them myself.